LafayettePinheiro2/assignment1/readme.txt

 Assignment 1 of Programming for the Web 2.

-This application consists in main 3 pages.
+This application consists mainly in 3 pages.

    * Customers.php: display all customers registered at /files/customers.csv file, with the informations about each customer and informations about each customers' account.
 When showing dinamic information, such as